OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-18.md

 ## 1 Samuel 18:1

-Now it came about, when he had finished speaking to Saul, that the soul of Jonathan was knit to the soul of David, and Jonathan loved him as himself.
+After he had finished speaking to Saul, Jonathan became deeply connected to David, so that Jonathan was devoted to him; as if to his own soul.

 ## 1 Samuel 18:2

-Saul took him that day and did not let him return to his father’s house.
+Saul took him that day and did not allow him to return to his father’s house.

 ## 1 Samuel 18:3

-Then Jonathan made a covenant with David because he loved him as himself.
+Then Jonathan made a covenant with David and he was devoted to him; as if to his own soul.

 ## 1 Samuel 18:4